-This bill seeks to improve regional conservation and energy resource planning by integrating habitat strongholds and wildlife corridors into existing frameworks.
-It amends RSA 36-A:2 to mandate that conservation commissions in cities and towns maintain an inventory of open spaces and ecological areas, specifically including habitat strongholds and wildlife corridors as defined in RSA 207:1.
-The bill clarifies that this inventory is for informational purposes only and cannot be utilized for municipal zoning or planning.
-Additionally, it amends RSA 36:45 to ensure that regional planning commissions take these ecological areas into account in their coordinated development plans.
+This bill, SB 592, aims to enhance regional conservation and energy resource planning by integrating habitat strongholds and wildlife corridors into existing frameworks.
+It amends RSA 36-A:2 to require conservation commissions in cities and towns to maintain an inventory of open spaces and ecological areas, specifically including habitat strongholds and wildlife corridors as defined in RSA 207:1.
+The bill clarifies that this inventory is for informational purposes only and cannot be used for municipal zoning or planning.
+Additionally, it amends RSA 36:45 to ensure that regional planning commissions consider these ecological areas in their coordinated development plans.
+The bill also emphasizes the advisory powers of regional planning commissions, mandating them to include considerations for habitat strongholds and wildlife corridors in their comprehensive master plans for regional development.

 As Amended by the Senate: 36-A:2, 36:45, 36:47, 206:10, 94:1-a